Vanessa Y. Niu

 • ”Living Ode” commissioned by 3.1 Phillip Lim New York Fashion Week Exhibition (February 2024).
 Covered by Teen Vogue.

-• WNBA Halftime Show Performance at the Barclays Center (August 2024).
+• “Assimilation” at the WNBA Halftime Show Performance at the Barclays Center (August 2024).
 Hosted by NY Liberty.

 • Harlem Week Slam Award Ceremony Feature (August 2024).
 Hosted by Harlem Bomb Shelter.